schulle4u/yellow-extensions-schulle4u/include/README.md

 Create a `[include]` shortcut.

-The following arguments are available, all arguments are optional:
+The following arguments are available, all but the first arguments are optional:

-`location` = The location for included page content (default: `/shared/sidebar`).
+`location` = The location for included page content (example: `/shared/sidebar`).
-`mode` = page display mode, 0 = include full page content, 1 = Include page as a teaser.
+`mode` = page display mode (full or teaser, default: full)

-This plugin is useful to e.g. create a global sidebar or teasers for certain pages.
+This plugin is useful to e.g. create a global sidebar or teasers for page overviews.
 The teaser mode looks for a `[--more--]` tag as page break.

 ## Example